 For more information click on the pictures

 On May 14 and 24, the North Queens Regional High School’s O2 students and a group of exchange students fromToronto joined the Mersey Tobeatic Research Institute (MTRI) and planted various fruit-bearing shrubs at the school andat MTRI.
 This community-based project titled “Edible Trees” was funded by Trees Canada in partnership with Loblaws and Taste of Nature and helps to provide Canadian residents with access to fresh fruit and nut trees while making a positive difference to the environment.
 The project was led by Scott Verreault, a student from the Nova Scotia Community College’s Natural Resource Environmental Technology program who was volunteering at MTRI.

-Thermalwise, the company that is aiding us in our LEED certification process, has teamed up with MTRI to create a short video detailing all the new features of the green technology demonstration site, as well as the construction of the new building addition.
-They have also included the MTRI project overview on the Atlantic Green Building website.
+After our first round of retrofits in 2010, Thermalwise teamed up with MTRI to create a short video above that details all the new features of the green technology demonstration site, as well as the construction of the new building addition.
+They have also included the MTRI project overview on the Atlantic Green Building website:

-Check out the website if you are interested in being energy efficient and building green and to see other green building projects in around Atlantic Canada.
-Feel free to contact us or drop by with any questions you might have about our green project and we'll be happy to help out.
+Feel free to contact us or drop by with any questions you might have about our green technology projects and we'll be happy to help out.